Sec 1 Math Tuition.

 What we cover.

 Every topic in the Sec 1 (G3 / G2) Math syllabus, taught in the order that builds skill.
-We refresh the materials every year against the latest SEAB exam reports.
+We review the materials every year against the current MOE syllabus and the published national examination reports the level leads to.

 ·